fac29b/Ai-Discord-Chatbot-Sam-Josue/README.md

 6. Interact with the bot

-Use the !beginner, !intermediate, and !advanced commands to start challenges.
-Click the buttons for each difficulty level to receive instructions.
+Use the !beginner, !intermediate, and !advanced commands to display the required prompt for each challenge.
+Enter the prompt using discord chat.
 Enjoy practicing your JavaScript code-reading skills!

+** Coming Soon **
+- A hint button displayed in each code reading challenge.
+When clicked, the hint button sends a direct message that provides the user some assistance in the challenge.
+- Buttons that automatically generate the corresponding code challenge rather than having the required prompt.
+This eleminates an entire step and makes the bot more seemless and user-friendly.

 ## Dependencies